DanielMuller/danielmuller.me/content/post/mediapipline.md

 +++
 You are in possession of some videos that you want to distribute or share.

 Your use case could be as simple as needing to share a lower resolution of a video taken on your smartphone or camera.
-Or your use case could be as complex as sharing production quality copies of the latest movie you are producing.
+Or your use case could be as complex as sharing production-quality copies of the latest movie you are producing.

-For both cases you can use Serverless Cloud Products to address your need.
+For both cases you can use Serverless Cloud Products to address your needs.
 [AWS Elemental MediaConvert](https://aws.amazon.com/mediaconvert/), one of the Media tools from the [AWS Elemental](https://www.elemental.com/) family, will allow you to solve your problem.

 Or perhaps, you want to distribute your content to viewers around the globe allowing them to watch on any device?
-Then you can use another Serverless Cloud Products from the AWS Elemental family: [AWS Elemental MediaPackage](https://aws.amazon.com/mediapackage/).
+Then you can use another Serverless Cloud Product from the AWS Elemental family: [AWS Elemental MediaPackage](https://aws.amazon.com/mediapackage/).

 ## Services used
 Video files are complex.
-You need to worry about image and audio.
-You need to worry about container, codecs, bitrate, pixel aspect ratio and more.
+You need to worry about image and audio, which means you need to worry about container, codecs, bitrate, pixel aspect ratio and more.

 ### MediaConvert
-MediaConvert allows to transcode file-based content.
-Which means that you can transform a Video file into a video file of a different format and size.
+MediaConvert allows you to transcode file-based content.
+This means you can transform a video file into a different format and size.

-But MediaConvert is ore that just transformation.
-We won't get into details of all functionalities in this article, some noticeable features:
+But MediaConvert is more that just transformation.
+We won't get into details of all functionalities in this article, but here are some noticeable features:
 * Watermarking
 * Graphic overlay (static or motion)
 * Select parts (time or size) of an Input